iterative/dvc.org/content/docs/studio/get-started.md

 ## Components of a view

 You can dive deep into all the experiments committed to the repo.
-For this, open the view by clicking on the view name (in this case, `example-get-started`).
+For this, open the view by clicking the view name (in this case, `example-get-started`).

 A table will be generated as shown below.
 This includes metrics, hyperparameters and information about the datasets.
 All the data is flattened and neatly